ross-sum/bliss_term/README.md

 of their code in this, it has inspired the development.
 Also thanks to Vincent Bernat who has a web page that shows how to make a simple terminal using VTE.
-Source the page at https://vincent.bernat.ch/en/blog/2017-write-own-terminal The source really came from the developer of EduTerm, whos web page is at https://www.uninformativ.de/blog/postings/2018-02-24/0/POSTING-en.html That code gave the true insight in how to actually implement the code to actually run up a terminal.
+Source the page at https://vincent.bernat.ch/en/blog/2017-write-own-terminal The source really came from the developer of EduTerm, whose web page is at https://www.uninformativ.de/blog/postings/2018-02-24/0/POSTING-en.html That code gave the true insight in how to actually implement the code to actually run up a terminal.